 Warren Avery – Staff Professional

-Warren will again join us this summer on a part-time basis, bringing with him over 20 years of experience coaching juniors.
-He played collegiately at UMass, has been a top ranked player on the adult circuit in New England, and has competed in national level doubles tournaments with his daughters.
+Warren will again join us this summer, bringing with him over 20 years of experience coaching juniors.
+He played collegiately at UMass, has been a top ranked player on the adult circuit in New England, and has competed in national-level doubles tournaments with his daughters.
 Warren is a highly technical tennis coach who will provide our advanced players with invaluable knowledge and training.

-Our program is held mainly at the Waltham Athletic Club where we enjoy access to seven tennis courts regardless of inclement weather.
+Our program is held primarily at the Waltham Athletic Club, where we enjoy access to seven tennis courts regardless of inclement weather.
 We also have outdoor courts available for our exclusive use, which the advanced players will use when weather permits.

-We will be holding 10 weeklong sessions, beginning the week of June 19-23 and ending August 21-25.
-Each session will run Monday through Friday with a half day (morning) only on Fridays.
+We will be holding 11 five-day sessions, beginning the week of June 18-20 and ending August 27-31.
+Each session will run Monday through Friday, with a half day (morning) only on Fridays.
 Students may enroll in any number of sessions; they need not be consecutive.

 Each Monday morning, players will be split up into groups based on age and ability.
 Throughout the week, instructors will work on specific stroke techniques, conduct drills designed to improve the overall abilities of players, and play games that are fun but also develop key skills.
 We place a premium on individualized coaching – the student / instructor ratio is capped at 6:1.